Hussainflr/Quantized-Mobilenet/Readme.md

-##You can interact with the app here: [Gradio App](https://huggingface.co/spaces/Hussain5/Quantized-Mobilenet)
+##You can interact with the app on huggingface: [Quantized MobileNet BitOps](https://huggingface.co/spaces/Hussain5/Quantized-Mobilenet) 🤗
 ## Quantized MobileNet — Variable‑Precision Blocks & BitOps Calculator

 This repository demonstrates the design and implementation of a **Convolutional Neural Network (CNN)** architecture using a list of **MobileNet blocks**.
 The unique aspect of this implementation is that **each block can use a different weight precision**, meaning each layer can have a different number of bits for its weights (e.g., 2-bit, 4-bit, 8-bit).